Do you feel like in whichever direction you step, your marriage will only get worse?

 It takes two to fight.
-Criticism and blame are the choices you make every time you open your mouth.
+Expressing criticism and blame or love is a choice you make every time you open your mouth.

-If you want a happy marriage, then eliminate all fighting, criticism, judgment, and blame.
+If you want a happy marriage, then eliminate all arguing, criticism, judgment, and blame.
 When you want to say something hurtful, just stop.
 Keep your mouth shut.
-If your emotions are raging, let them rage.
-Excuse yourself to go calm down in the bathroom, then come back in a peaceful and loving place.
+If your emotions are raging, then let them rage.
+Excuse yourself and go calm down in the bathroom, then come back in a peaceful and loving place.

 Venting negative emotion is destructive.
 Don’t allow your marriage to be damaged because you couldn’t control yourself.